Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy using Anonymization and Obfuscation

-as $n \rightarrow \infty$.
-Thus, we have shown that for all $j=1, 2, \cdots, \frac{n}{s}$, $\widetilde{\mathbf{P}^{(j)}}$'s are close to ${\mathbf{P}^{(j)}}$, which are outside of set $\mathcal{F}^{(n)}$.
-As a result, as $n \rightarrow \infty$,
+as $n \to \infty$.
+Thus, we have shown that for all $l \in \{1, 2, \cdots,\frac{n}{s}\}$, $\widetilde{\mathbf{P}^{(l)}}$'s are close to ${\mathbf{P}^{(l)}}$, which are outside of set $\mathcal{F}^{(n)}$.
+As a result, as $n \to \infty$,

-In the next step, we need to prove that after identifying group $1$, the adversary can correctly identify each member.
-In other words, the adversary should identify the permutation of group $1$.
+\textbf{Third step: Identifying user $1$ among all of the members of Group $1$:} In this step, we need to prove that after identifying Group $1$, the adversary can correctly identify each member.
+In other words, the adversary should identify the permutation of Group $1$.